SimonMoynihan33/fur-ever-mates-adoption/README.md

 It offers a clean and descriptive landing page, instantly telling users the purpose of the site, with reviews to highlight the satisfaction from previous adopters.

-The Mates page is a simple but effective design, so not to bombard the user with information when making a decision.
+The Mates page is an effective design, featuring cards displaying an image and information about the dogs.
+The location line uses a [Font Awesome](https://fontawesome.com/?utm_source=v4_homepage&utm_medium=display&utm_campaign=fa5_released&utm_content=banner) icon to quickly identify where this dog is in relation to the user.
 The information on this page is limited but important.
 In the future we hope to add more information about our dogs such as breed, gender, temperament and current health-status.

-"About" is once again a simple design without images or background colors.
-This page is a more detailed and imformative page and is best left with the text being the main focus.
+"About" is a simple but clean and not overwhelming design without images or background colors.
+This page is a more detailed and informative page and is best left with the text being the main focus.
 Icons are used to add some style but keep the minimalistic approach.
 Beneath the about section is the contact section, outlining how to get in touch with us.
 The style for this was keeping in line with the testimonials section at the bottom of the landing page.

 Finally, the signup page is where we wish to use vibrant and bright colors to convey a sense of happiness and hope.
 The red background image keeps in line with the page's theme, with a signup form including a dark background to add contrast and make the text easier to read.